Beliavsky/Fortran-code-on-GitHub/README.md

 [Linear Response Transport Centre (LinReTraCe)](https://github.com/LinReTraCe/LinReTraCe): package for the simulation of transport properties driven by carriers with finite lifetimes, associated with the paper [Prototypical many-body signatures in transport properties of semiconductors](https://arxiv.org/abs/2112.07604), by Matthias Pickem et al., Phys.
 Rev. B (2022)

 [Los Alamos Crystal Cut (LCC)](https://github.com/lanl/LCC): simple crystal builder, an easy-to-use and easy-to-develop code to make crystal solid/shape and slabs from a crystal lattice, by Christian Negre

-[kmos](https://github.com/mhoffman/kmos): kMC on steroids: A vigorous attempt to make lattice kinetic Monte Carlo modelling easier, by mhoffman et al.

-[Koko Optical Design Software (KODS)](https://github.com/dinosauria123/Koko): raytracing software for the design and analysis of optical imaging and illumination systems.
-Koko has evolved from the optics design program KDP-2 that was made open-source by its original developer James E. Klein.

 [libdlr](https://github.com/jasonkaye/libdlr): Fortran subroutines to build and work with the discrete Lehmann representation for single particle imaginary time Green's functions, as well as the stand-alone Python module pydlr implementing the same functionality, by Jason Kaye and Hugo U.R.
 Strand